Using data narratives and participation to open government | The Making of Common Ground

 We took a storytelling approach to explain mining and production in NSW to help people understand the complex decision-making process across all agencies.

-Creating a visualise language and narrative helps people simply understand their place in the process, and when and where they should have access to information.
+Creating a visual language and narrative helps people simply understand their place in the process, and when and where they should have access to information.

 It was an essential artefact used to inform the interaction design and how to best structure the data to be displayed on Common Ground.